skeeto/skeeto.github.com/_posts/2020-11-17-Improving-on-QBasic-s-Random-Number-Generator.markdown

 Needless to say, this is a very poor PRNG.
 The [LCG constants are *reasonable*][const], but the choice to limit the state to 24 bits is strange.
-According to the [QBasic 16-bit assembly][asm] (note: the LCG constants listed here are wrong), the implementation is a full 32-bit multiply using 16-bit limbs, and it allocates and writes a full 32 bits when storing the state.
+According to the [QBasic 16-bit assembly][asm] (note: the LCG constants listed here [are wrong][info]), the implementation is a full 32-bit multiply using 16-bit limbs, and it allocates and writes a full 32 bits when storing the state.
 As expected for the 8086, there was nothing gained by using only the lower 24 bits.

 To illustrate how poor it is, here's a [randogram][rando] for this PRNG, which shows obvious structure: